JaihsonK/DGL/README.md

 #### Windows

 DGL is not currently available on Windows.
-Please contact us to help port to project to Windows!
+Please contact us to help port the project to Windows!

 ## Install